-Our motivation for defining conditional commitment is in enabling resettably-extractable commitment.
+Our motivation for introducing conditional commitment is in enabling resettably-extractable commitment.
 The resettably-extractable conditional commitment scheme demands that there should be a simulator which can extract a value committed to even by a cheating sender who can mount a resetting attack against a victim receiver, under the constraint that the adversarial commitment is made with respect to the condition x that is not in language L.

-First, we define a resetting attack.
+First, we define a resetting attack for conditional commitment schemes.
 For a conditional commitment scheme (S, R), a resetting attack by a cheating sender $S^$ goes as follows.
+(In our argument system in Sect.
+5, we use conditional commitment schemes without using explicit decommitment phases.
+So, in the following definition it is sufficient to deal with only commitment phases.)

-- 1. Choose t independent random tapes $\omega_1, \ldots, \omega_t$ .
-For $j \in [t]$ , let $R{(j)} := R(\omega_j)$ .
+- 1. We choose t independent random tapes $\omega_1, \ldots, \omega_t$ .
+(These random tapes are supposed to be used in the corresponding independent concurrent sessions by an honest receiver R, each of which can be reset by a cheating sender S\.)
+For $j \in [t]$ , let $R{(j)} := R(\omega_j)$ denote an honest receiver on input random tape $\omega_j$ .
 We call each $R{(j)}$ an incarnation of receiver R. - 2.
 A cheating sender $S^$ performs a polynomial number of sessions, composed of only commitment phases, with the incarnations $R{(j)}$ in a sequential manner with respect to some conditions.
-Here, $S^$ is supposed to be able to adaptively select a value v and a condition x for commitments and is supposed to be able to choose with which incarnation $R{(j)}$ it has a session.
-The same incarnation $R{(j)}$ can be selected many times on various values v and conditions x.
+Here, $S^$ is supposed to be able to adaptively select a value v and a condition x for commitments and is supposed to be able to choose which incarnation $R{(j)}$ it has a session with.
+Same incarnation $R{(j)}$ can be selected many times on various values v and conditions x.
+(This models the resetting operations by $S^$ .)

-Definition 4 (Resettable-extractability) A conditional commitment scheme (S, R) with respect to language L is said to be resettably-extractable if for every feasible cheating sender $S^$ mounting a resetting attack against an honest receiver R there exists a feasible resettable-extractor E with output satisfying that
+Definition 5 (Resettable-extractability) A conditional commitment scheme (S, R) with respect to language L is said to be resettably-extractable if for every feasible cheating sender $S^$ mounting a resetting attack against an honest receiver R there exists a feasible resettable-extractor E with output satisfying that

-$$(view, value) \leftarrow E(1^n),$$
+(view, value) $\leftarrow E(1^n)$ ,

-- 1. the output view is computationally indistinguishable from the real view of $S^$ , and - 2. the output value contains one of the committed values by $S^$ with respect to some condition x that is not in L in the simulated view view of $S^$ with a noticeable probability 1/poly(n) if such a terminated commitment with condition outside of L exists.

-4.3 Construction of Resettably-Extractable Conditional Commitment Scheme
+- 1. the output view is computationally indistinguishable from the real view of S\, and - the output value contains one of the committed values by S\ with respect to some condition x that is not in L in the simulated view view of S\ with a noticeable probability 1/poly(n) (if such a terminated commitment with condition outside of L exists). - 4.3 Construction of Resettably-Extractable Conditional Commitment Scheme

-Our construction of resettably-extractable conditional commitment scheme is based on the commitwith-extract commitment scheme of Barak [2], that is designed to enable a straight-line extractor of strict polynomial time.
+Our construction of resettably-extractable conditional commitment scheme is based on the commit-with-extract commitment scheme of Barak [2], that is designed to enable a straight-line extractor of strict polynomial time.